L4g0/MiDispositivoMIDI_A3C/README.md

 * Have RGB leds with 256 levels of intensity of each color.
 * Micro USB conection.
 * Dimensions of 10x10 cm.

+# Documentation
+Check the wiki section for further information.

 # Hardware License